bcgov/nr-broker/docs/dev_customize_collection_sync.md

 4. External jobs dequeue items and perform the actual synchronization work

 By syncing, it smooths out spikes in processing and, optionally, deduplicates already queued identical requests.

+> A sync can be triggered [using the sync API](#triggering-sync) directly, or some operations will trigger a sync automatically.
+The later allows updating the members of a team to trigger ["user-type"](#fields) syncs.

 ## Configuration overview